umairk79/umairk79.github.io/README.md

 ## Installation

-run npm install to install all packages in the home directory.
+run `npm install` to install all packages in the home directory.
-"""
-npm insall
-"""

 ## Run

-run npm start to run the project.
+run `npm start` to run the project.
-"""
-npm start
-"""

 ## Running tests